Coverage Levels/Metal Tiers

 In addition to the metal tiers, Covered California offers a minimum coverage plan for those who qualify.

-- Minimum coverage plan: If you’re under 30, you may be able to buy an additional health insurance plan option called minimum coverage plan.
+- Minimum coverage plan: If you are under 30, you may be able to buy an additional health insurance plan option called minimum coverage plan.
 These plans usually have lower premiums and mostly protect you from worst-case scenarios.
+Those who have minimum coverage plans do not qualify to receive premium assistance (also known as Advanced Premium Tax Credits).
 Minimum coverage plans through Covered California cover three doctor visits or urgent care visits, including outpatient mental health/substance use visits, with no out-of-pocket costs, and free preventive benefits.
 All other services will be full price but at the negotiated in-network price, until you spend $7,150, after which all in-network services are covered at 100 percent.